jas3333/gptchat_pinecone/README.md

  PORT=5000 # This will change the port the express server uses.
  OPEN_AI_KEY=your-openai-key
  PINECONE_API=your-pinecone-key
- QUERY_URL=https://indexname-2342342a.svc.us-east1-gcp.pinecone.io/query # Insert your index location here, and make sure /query is on the end
- UPSERT_URL=https://memories-2342342a.svc.us-east1-gcp.pinecone.io/vectors/upsert # Insert your indexlocation here and make sure /vectors/upsert is on the end
- MONGODB=mongodb://localhost:27017/memories # Put in your mongodb connection string here topK=3 # This determines how many related matches are injected into the prompt, keep it at 2 or 3 to keep tokens low
+ PINECONE_URL=https://indexname-2342342a.svc.us-east1-gcp.pinecone.io # Insert your index location here MONGODB=mongodb://localhost:27017/memories # Put in your mongodb connection string here topK=3 # This determines how many related matches are injected into the prompt, keep it at 2 or 3 to keep tokens low